solokeys/openpgp/README.md

 ```

 Replace the normal card reader class, with our testing class to connect
-the CCID/OpenPGP application over UDP to our local application.
+the `CCID/OpenPGP` application locally to the tests via UDP.

 ```
 cp card_reader.py gnuk/tests/card_reader.py